msi-ris/Tutorials/stratus_dbgap.md

 <div class="warn" markdown="1">

-`stratus-login` has very small user quotas.
-Users are not meant to transfer data to/from their virtual machines via the `stratus-login` host.
+`stratus-login` has very small user quotas (100MB).
+Users are not meant to transfer large data files to/from their virtual machines via the `stratus-login` host.
 Users should use Tier2 to move data between their virtual machines and primary MSI systems.
+See [Section 9](#9).

 </div>